Senior Life Payment Options

 Although it is becoming less common, most insurance companies will still allow an individual to write a check in order to pay for the monthly premiums.
 However, many companies now require individuals paying by check to pay quarterly, semi-annually, or annually.
 They no longer allow checks to be mailed in monthly.

 Some people still prefer the check payment method.
 We often caution clients about paying by check.
-More policies seem to be cancelled when this payment method is chosen.
+More policies seem to be canceled when this payment method is chosen.

 The second payment option available is referred to as the automatic payment option.
 This is pretty self-explanatory.
 The insured allows the insurance company to draft the monthly premium out of a checking or savings account.
 Though some consumers are uncomfortable with this, it’s quickly becoming the preferred method for all insurance companies.